IFCS

 April, 2023

-As a follow up to our “Critical Crossroads” story in December of 2022, IFCS shared news of the the “market of choice” model that offers a more personalized shopping experience and is more sustainable.
+As a follow up to our “Critical Crossroads” story in December of 2022, IFCS shared news of the “market of choice” model that offers a more personalized shopping experience and is more sustainable.
 Community support in the form of volunteers and donations supports this model in a time of increased need.

 Aired June 2, 2023